ihommani/blog_source/content/technical/javaslang.md

 # Drawbacks
 ## Naming collision
-JavaSlang is a layer above standard Java8 to make it more functional.
+Javaslang is a layer above standard Java 8 to make it more functional.
 It reimplements many structures.
 The drawback lies in the word "reimplementation".

-Where Guava is more an utility to ease the use of Standard Java and cohabites well with Java, JavaSlang will struggle to do so.
+Where Guava is more an utility to ease the use of Standard Java and cohabites well with Java, Javaslang will struggle to do so.
-Because of naming collision (List and Map for instance), working in the same class with standard java and javaslang is cumbersome.
+Because of naming collision (List and Map for instance), working in the same class with standard java and Javaslang is cumbersome.
-When using javaSlang inside a class it has to be isolated and be exclusively used.
+When using Javaslang inside a class it has to be isolated and be exclusively used.
 That brings us to another drawback.

 ## Cooperation with other modules
 We don't have the control on all the code we work with.
 Using a tierce SDK for instance.
-Other libraries surely don't use JavaSlang.
+Other libraries surely don't use Javaslang.
-That create contention points where we need to convert a Java util list into a javaSlang list for instance.
+That create contention points where we need to convert a Java util list into a Javaslang list for instance.
 Same thing for maps and stream.
-Although JavaSlang provides utilities such as toJavaList, List.ofAll, this work stay tedious.
+Although Javaslang provides utilities such as toJavaList, List.ofAll, this work stay tedious.

 ## Watch out NullPointerExceptions
-Thes transformations are not harmless either.
+These transformations are not harmless either.
 ```
-javaslangList.toJavaList()
+JavaslangList.toJavaList()
 ```
 ```
 List.ofAll(javaList)
 ```
-Are as many potential NPE we have to be carefull on.
+Are as many potential NPEs we have to be careful on.

 # Should I consider Java for my code ?
 It depends.